yasamanensafi/recommender_system/ReadMe.md

 # Hybrid Recommender Systems for Personalized Travel Destinations

+This project was conducted under the supervision of Amir Tavasoli at the Sharpesminds fellowship program.
 ## Context
 Nowadays, online reservations have become very popular and travellers find it much easier to book hotels of their choice online.
 However, people have a difficult time choosing the hotel that they want to book.
 Therefore, the recommender system comes into play.